rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/call.md

 The `Call` action in DronaHQ empowers your app to initiate phone calls directly.
 This feature is particularly useful when you need to enable users to call a configured phone number, which can either be a default number or dynamically fetched from an input control or sheet column.

-This is a native action suitable for mobile application developement.
+This is a native action suitable for mobile application development.

 <figure>
 <Thumbnail src="/img/reference/actionflow-blocks/call/call.png" alt="Call" />